 We are implementing focused training programs for the candidates in the management talent pools.
 As part of this training, we are collaborating with business schools worldwide to provide off-the-job training programs aimed at cultivating management knowledge and skills and inspiring leadership ambition.
 In FY2022, over 200 people participated in this program nationally and internationally.
 Further, via regular reviews of candidates, we are working to transfer employees to important positions in other businesses so that they can gain broad work experience.
-With programs like this, we will develop future management candidates who can continue to create value in any environment and improve our growth potential.
+With programs like this, we will develop future managemanagement development programs.
+Further, in the future, while strengthening the globalization and diversification of our executives, we will proceed with multifaceted evaluation in the selection process and the establishment of self-recommendation as ways to create growth opportunities that are available to more employees.
+We will continue to advance a training system that develops candidates who demonstrate high potential early on, and secure outstanding management candidates leading to stable and continuous operations on a global level.